Morristown Animal Bites Attorney

 Although animal-attack claims most commonly involve dog bites, many other types of domesticated animals, such as cats, ferrets, rats, snakes, and even birds, can also bite humans.
 Even non-domesticated animals, such as large cats or monkeys and apes ordinarily found in the wild (owned by some people as pets or held in private animal refuges) have been known to attack children and adults.
 An animal owner’s liability for injuries caused by his or her pet, if any, will vary greatly from jurisdiction to jurisdiction.
-A lawyer from Law Offices of Michael P. Burakoff, P.A. in Morristown, New Jersey, who is experienced in dog bite and personal injury law is an excellent source for advice and information in animal attack case.
+Our experienced Morristown animal bites attorney at the Law Offices of Michael P. Burakoff, P.A. is an excellent source for advice and information in animal attack case.

 Proving owners’ liability in animal attack cases

 To succeed in most animal attack cases, the injured person must prove that the animal causing the injury was owned and kept by the defendant.
 In some jurisdictions, the injured person was also required to show that the owner knew or should have known that his or her animal was dangerous, mischievous, vicious or prone to such threatening behaviors.
 Under current laws in many areas, however, when it is proven that an owner was somehow negligent (such as by not properly restraining or containing the animal), the injured person can often recover damages without proving the animal’s viciousness.